-Whether ExpressAlign is enabled or disabled, a vertical procedure bar appears along the right side of the screen.
+Whether the ExpressAlign® alignment software feature is enabled or disabled, a vertical procedure bar appears along the right side of the screen.

-The "Alignment Procedure" bar is a toolbar that displays on the right side of the screen with an icon for each alignment or WinAlign procedure available or performed.
+The "Alignment Procedure" bar is displayed on the right side of the screen with an icon for each alignment or WinAlign® procedure available or performed.

-The icons are arranged in order from the first step that you must complete to the last step that you must complete.
-After each alignment procedure has been completed, a "\sqrt{"}" will appear in the upper right corner of the corresponding icon.
+The icons are arranged in order from the first step that you should complete to the last step that you should complete.
+After each alignment procedure has been completed, a "\(\strict{\stress} \)" will appear in the upper right corner of the corresponding icon.

 If there are more icons available than space on the screen, the toolbar can be scrolled up or down.
-The toolbar on the right shows the triangular area at the bottom indicating more choices.
+The procedure bar on the right shows the triangular area at the top indicating more choices.